 </head>

-First, we have JSON-LD (JSON for linking data).
-Not going into the “boring details”, but just insert a <script type="application/ld+json">
+Next, we have JSON-LD (JSON for linking data).
+Not going into the “boring details”, but just insert a <script type="application/ld+json"> into the <head> section, with all the breadcrumb menu items.

 <a href="http://site.com" property="item" typeof="WebPage">